-The Office of Economic Development provides customized business and industry training and continuing education services responsive to the needs of citizens, businesses, and industries within the seven counties served by Central Georgia Technical College.
+The Office of Economic Development provides customized business and industry training and continuing education services responsive to the needs of citizens, businesses, and industries within the eleven counties served by Central Georgia Technical College.
 Programs are offered on and off campus through a variety of delivery systems.
 Services include a comprehensive array of personal, technical, and professional development opportunities.
 The Computer Training Center, under the auspices of the continuing education program, offers classes in more than thirty software applications.
 The Office of Economic Development Programs ensures customer satisfaction by providing high quality programs, facilities, equipment, and resources employing cutting edge technology.
 The Office also functions as the principal management and training liaison for Quick Start projects and administration of Georgia's Retraining Tax Credits program.

 Business and Industry Services

 Central Georgia Technical College promotes economic development by providing customized programs to assist business and industry in specific training and retraining needs.
-Short term courses are available within the seven-county service area during day or evening hours.
+Short term courses are available within the eleven-county service area during day or evening hours.
 Courses may be conducted at a business site, an industrial plant, a local school facility, or any location which is suitable for the type of instruction requested.
 Employers who provide retraining for employees may be eligible for the Retraining Tax Credit for Existing Industry.